nervosnetwork/rfcs/rfcs/0000-transaction-filter-protocol/0000-transaction-filter-protocol.md

 ### SetFilter

-Upon receiving a `SetFilter` message, the remote peer will immediately restrict the broadcast transactions it announces to transactions matching the filter, where the [matching algorithm](#filter-matching-algorithm) is specified below.
+Upon receiving a `SetFilter` message, the remote peer will immediately restrict the transactions that it broadcasts to the ones matching the filter, where the [matching algorithm](#filter-matching-algorithm) is specified as below.

 ```
 table SetFilter {